 Transfer Agreement with Fairfield University School of Engineering

-The School of Engineering of Fairfield University will accept associate degree graduates from the Electrical, Laser and Robotics Engineering Technology, A.S. and Mechanical Engineering Technology, A.S. programs at Three Rivers into its baccalaureate degree program in Electrical Engineering and Mechanical Engineering provided that these transfer students have earned a grade point average of 3.0 or better (on a 4.0 scale).
+The School of Engineering of Fairfield University will accept associate degree graduates from the Electrical Engineering Technology, A.S. and Mechanical Engineering Technology, A.S. programs at Three Rivers into its baccalaureate degree program in Electrical Engineering and Mechanical Engineering provided that these transfer students have earned a grade point average of 3.0 or better (on a 4.0 scale).
 Students with a GPA between 2.5 and 3.0 will be considered on an individual-basis only.
 This transfer agreement requires that the student pass Fairfield’s specified bridge course (EG 32), which may be offered online, and pass Calculus I at Three Rivers with a grade of B or better before matriculation at Fairfield University.
 Fairfield agrees to transfer in most of the general education, science and engineering courses taken at Three Rivers, up to 66 credits.

 Guaranteed Admission Agreement with Mitchell College Criminal Justice Program

 The Guaranteed Admission Agreement with Mitchell College’s Criminal Justice Program allows Three Rivers Community College students who graduate with an Criminal Justice-Enforcement Option, A.S. up to 63 credits towards a Bachelor’s Degree in Criminal Justice at Mitchell College.
 Students must earn a minimum GPA of 2.0 upon completion of the associate degree in order to participate in the program.
 All credits earned in the degree program with a grade of C or higher at Three Rivers will transfer to Mitchell.
 Students enrolled in this program will be advised by both Three Rivers and Mitchell College throughout their associate degree program.

 Guaranteed Admission Agreement with Mitchell College Early Childhood Education